robbymeals/street-signs/1-Dead_Ends_and_Winding_Roads/linear.md

 ## _Linear_
-_Linear_ is probably the grandaddy of all Winding Roads.
-It is everywhere and its actual meaning is often deceptively complex, depending on the context.
+_Linear_ is the grandaddy of all Winding Roads.
+It is everywhere, and its actual meaning in any given context is often deceptively complex.
 You probably were pretty confident in your grasp of the concept of a _line_, and the general idea of _linearity_, since you first learned geometry.
-But if you were really paying attention along the way, you probably lost that confidence at some point.
-Since all the various uses of the word are in some way related in subtle ways that are in some cases the fundamental conceptual building block of an entire branch of high-level mathematics, this is a damned difficult example to write, if I am being completlely honest.
+But if you are really paying attention along the way, you will probably lose that confidence at some point.
+Since the various uses of the word actually are all subtly related, and some of them are the fundamental conceptual building block of an entire branch of high-level mathematics, this should be pretty easy to write.
+Here goes.

 In likely its most confusing appearance for the uninitiated, it shows up in one of the actual name of _linear_ algebra.
 It is ubiquitous in statistics, where it gets to mean a few different things and common in many other areas.
-The key thing to understand about the majority of the appearances of _linear_ in your studies is that __it is usually metaphorical in some way__.
+The key thing to understand about the majority of the appearances of _linear_ is that __it is usually metaphorical__, as in "you know those _line_ things you understand already?
+This is kind of like that, sort of."
-Usually, the word has been appropriated because the goal is to get you to i take the intuitive concept and behavior of a _line_ and using it as a bridge to work with more complex concepts, structures or behaviour.
+In most cases, the word has been appropriated not because there will actually be any lines anywhere, but because the goal is to get you to take the intuitive concept and behavior of a _line_ and using it as a bridge to gain understanding of more complex concepts, structures or behaviour.

 ###_Linear_ Algebra
-If we were naming "_Linear_ Algebra" today, we would probably call it "Vector Algebra" or "Vector Space Algebra", since that is what it is all about.
+Protip: If we were naming "_Linear_ Algebra" today, its name would be "Vector Algebra" or "Vector Space Algebra", since that is actually what it is all about.
 It is called _linear_ algebra for two main reasons: first, because a book with that title was written in 1882, before the whole vector space thing got fully fleshed out (in 1888); and second, because a useful way to first grasp the